Ortur Laser Master 3 vs xTool D1 Pro

 xTool D1 ProYes

-Ortur Laser Master 3Yes (Not made by Ortur)
+Ortur Laser Master 3Yes (Until recently there was not one made by Ortur)

 Enclosure